msfjarvis/msfjarvis.dev/content/about.md

 A few ideas that I've gone ahead and built in my spare time.
 You can support them if you like by [donating here].

 - [Android Password Store]: A password manager for Android aiming to be fully compatible with the [pass] format.
-- [Claw]: A Kotlin multiplatform app for read-only access to [lobste.rs].
+- [Claw]: A read-only Android client for [lobste.rs], written entirely in [Jetpack Compose].
 - [healthchecks-rs]: A Rust library for interacting with [healthchecks.io] and a couple CLI tools that utilise it.
+- [linkleaner]: Telegram bot to automatically improve link previews.

 ### Contact

-I'd be happy to write back if you'd like to send me an [email].
-Otherwise you can follow me on [Mastodon] or [Github].
+You can find me on [Mastodon], I have a Twitter but I no longer use it for well understood reasons.
+I'd be happy to write back if you'd like to send me an [email]!

 [dyte]: https://dyte.io
 [my resume here]: https://msfjarvis.dev/resume.pdf